rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 and Linux.
 OSX and Linux are sort of the same, but Windows is very different.
 If you can, start learning on both Windows and Linux.
 If you don't want to spend money, learn on Linux.
-You really need Apple hardware to run OSX, but you don't need to learn on OSX, so leave that until you need that platform.
+You really need Apple hardware to run OSX, but you don't need to *learn* on OSX, so leave that OS until you need that platform.

 Resources
 ---------